Group Calibration Sessions

 Group Calibration Tab

-AI Column: The AI's original evaluation
+AI Column: The AI's original evaluation for each criterion

 Consensus Column: The group's agreed-upon correct evaluation